Sheldon-Lloyd/Cyber.Beast/comic/makkusu/episode-1/readme.md

   He says that she is going to make him late.

-Spike Walks in and intervenes as he treatens to stream her so that everyone can see what a bully she is
+Spike Walks in and intervenes

+Spike: what's going on here/ is their a problem

 She lets Makkusu go